Share your thoughts on our News & Insights section. Complete our survey to help us improve.

 Important information - This article isn’t personal advice.
 If you’re not sure whether an investment is right for you please seek advice.
 If you choose to invest the value of your investment will rise and fall, so you could get back less than you put in.

-This article isn’t advice.
-The government’s Pension Wise service can help if you’re over 50 and need guidance.
-You can also get personalised financial advice if you need it.
-Pension and tax rules can change, and any benefits depend on your circumstances.
-Remember, you can't usually access money in a pension until you're 55 (rising to 57 in 2028).
+This article isn’t personal advice.
+You can usually access money in a pension from 55 (rising to 57 in 2028).
+For free, impartial guidance, the government’s Pension Wise service is available if you're over 50.
+You can also seek personalised financial advice if needed.
+Remember, pension and tax rules can change, and any benefits depend on your circumstances.

 Don’t miss out on the 2024 Autumn Budget